Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport

 where the logarithm is taken coordinate-wise.
-Note that $P_{\Ccal_k}^0$ is the identity, $P_{\Ccal_k}^1 = P_{\Ccal_k}$ is the standard Bregman projection and $P_{\Ccal_k}^2$ is an involution (in particular because $\Ccal_k$ is an affine subspace).
-A naive algorithm would then consist in iteratively applying $P^\omega_{\Ccal_2}\circ P^\omega_{\Ccal_1}$ for some choice of $\omega$.
+Note that $P_{\Ccal_k}^0$ is the identity, $P_{\Ccal_k}^1 = P_{\Ccal_k}$ is the standard Bregman projection ) and $P_{\Ccal_k}^2$ is an involution (in particular because $\Ccal_k$ is an affine subspace).
+In the following, we will consider overrelaxations corresponding to $\omega\in[1;2)$ A naive algorithm would then consist in iteratively applying $P^\omega_{\Ccal_2}\circ P^\omega_{\Ccal_1}$ for some choice of $\omega$.
 While it often behaves well in practice, this algorithm may sometimes not converge even for reasonable values of $\omega$.
-Our goal in this section is to modify this algorithm to make it robust and to guarantee convergence.

-Duality gives another point of view on the iterative overrelaxed Bregman projections: they indeed correspond to a successive overrelaxation (SOR) algorithm on the dual objective $E$.
-This is a procedure which, starting from $(\alpha^0,\beta^0)=(\mathbf{0},\mathbf{0})$, defines for $\ell \in \mathbb{N}^*$,
+Our goal in this section is to make this algorithm robust and to guarantee its global convergence. \begin{remark} Duality gives another point of view on the iterative overrelaxed Bregman projections: they indeed correspond to a successive overrelaxation (SOR) algorithm on the dual objective $E$ given in \eqref{DROT}.
+This is a procedure which, starting from $(\da^0,\db^0)=(\mathbf{0},\mathbf{0})$, defines for $\ell \in \mathbb{N}^*$,